Ridderzaal

+Due to the restoration of the Golden Coach and some controversy surrounding images on the left panel, portraying Hulde der Koloniën (Tribute from the colonies), the Glass Coach is used on Prinsjesdag since 2015.

 History

 In the 13th century Floris IV, Count of Holland bought a piece of land next to a small lake to build a house on.
 The Ridderzaal, the manorial hall of Floris V, grandson of Floris IV, was built on this estate in the 13th century.
 Over the centuries, the government buildings developed around this lake and incorporated the Ridderzaal.
 From the early 17th century, the Ridderzaal became an important trading place for booksellers, as Westminster Hall was in London.
 In later centuries it served a variety of purposes - as a market hall, a promenade, a drill hall, a public record office, a hospital ward, even the offices of the state lottery.
 The hall was restored between 1898 and 1904 to serve its present purposes.

 The Congress of Europe, considered by many as the first federal development of post-war European history, was held in The Hague in May 1948 with 750 European delegates as well as observers from Canada and the United States of America.
 The Hall of Knights was the main venue used for the congress.
 The delegates used the opportunity to discuss ideas about the development of European integration, which would eventually cultivate into the creation of the modern-day European Union.

 The Ridderzaal was also the venue for the Dutch–Indonesian Round Table Conference in 1949.
 The government of the Netherlands discussed and negotiated with the newly created governments of the former colonial possessions in the Dutch Indies.